 No two claims are the same, and the value of your claim depends on multiple factors.
 In any event, damages are awarded to the decedent’s estate for losses such as:

 - The value of lost benefits

 - Medical expenses related to the decedent’s final injury or illness

 - Funeral and burial expenses

 Surviving family members may also recover damages for the value of financial support and services the decedent provided, and loss of companionship, and guidance.
 No amount of money can replace a life or relieve your suffering, but you deserve justice and compensation to protect your financial future.

-Contact Our Experienced California and Arizona Wrongful Death Lawyer
+Contact Our Experienced California Wrongful Death Lawyer

 If you have lost a loved one due to another party’s negligent, reckless, or malicious conduct, you may be frightened and angry.
 Remember, BoyesLegal is here to help.
 Contact our office today for a free evaluation of your case.